Visit Douarnenez

 On the Place de l’Enfer, do not miss the Port Museum .
 You can learn more about the boats, the cannery, and the history of the penn sardin ‘(“sardine head”), a name given to the population of Douarnenez since the 18th century.

-You can also visit boats afloat, from the hold to the deck, to better imagine life on board (not accessible to strollers) .
+You can also visit boats afloat, from hold to deck, to get a better idea of life on board (not accessible to strollers).

-In August, additional activities are offered, free for holders of a museum port ticket.
+In August, additional activities are offered, free of charge to port museum ticket holders.

 Our favorite addresses for foodies